Your Questions

 Similarly, family members can effect profound change in the family and for their loved one by using just a few skillful behaviors: in family therapy they learn how to better identify and understand emotions (mindfulness), to regulate these emotions (emotion regulation) and to navigate the middle path and validate (interpersonal effectiveness).

-To make things financially easier, we offer skills groups at a very low monthly cost, and we also offer a variety of individual session fees based on clinician’s length of experience.
-We supply all our clients with “superbills”, and most have submitted these successfully to their insurance companies.
+To make things financially easier, we offer skills groups at a reasonable monthly cost, and we also offer a variety of individual session fees based on clinician’s length of experience.
+We supply all our clients with “superbills”, and many have submitted these successfully to their insurance companies.
 And finally we offer a limited amount of openings on a sliding scale basis.